Chocoversum Hamburg

 Family ticket 67 €

-Children (under 6 years & without chocolate) free, with chocolate 4.50 €
+Children (under 6 years & without chocolate) free of charge, with chocolate 4,50 €

-Tip: With the Hamburg CARD you get discounts on the entrance fee.
+Tip: With the Hamburg CARD you get discounts on the admission price.

 When did the Chocoversum open?

 Note: The tours start regularly throughout the day.
-Since the spots are limited, it is advisable to make an online reservation in advance – especially on weekends and during holiday periods.
+As places are limited, it is worth booking online in advance, especially at weekends and during holiday periods.

 Conclusion

-Unlike traditional museums, it focuses on participation: you are right in the middle of the action instead of just watching – whether it's tasting various cocoa products, smelling fermented beans, or pouring your own chocolate.
-The mix of active participation, well-founded information on chocolate production, and a thoughtful guided tour makes the visit exciting for many target groups.
-Due to its location, the Chocoversum can be easily combined with a stroll around the city or another outing – for example, to the Elbphilharmonie or Miniatur Wunderland.
+Unlike classical museums, it focuses on participation: you are in the middle of it all instead of just being there – whether it's trying out different cocoa products, smelling fermented beans, or pouring your own chocolate.
+The mix of active participation, in-depth information about chocolate production, and a well-thought-out tour makes the visit exciting for many target groups.
+Due to its location, Chocoversum can be easily combined with a city stroll or another outing – for example, to the Elbphilharmonie or Miniatur Wunderland.
 Particularly successful:

 Andreas Kirchner